SupernovifieD/AudioToText/README.md

 It's a set of python scripts that working together, gives you a transcribed text file.
 Pretty much useful for students, or anyone who wants to extract text from an mp3 or wav file.

 ## Requirements
+This code runs on `python 3.x`.
+So, please first consider[ installing python](https://www.python.org/downloads/) on your local machine before continuing.
+Otherwise, go on and read the rest of this documentation.
 - ‍‍`ffmpeg`
 - `pydub`
 - `speech_recognition`